Sellers-Industry/website/README.md

 ### Extra Updates
+- [ ] Better Mobile Spacing
 - [ ] Meta Data
 - [x] Favicon
 - [ ] 404 Page not Found
+- [ ] Open Social Links in new page
+- [ ] Fix Shadow on Home page using css class for image
 - [ ] Link Emails in contact
 - [ ] disable sticky header on mobile
 - [ ] Hover Buttons